dgerabagi/data-curation-environment/flattened_repo.md

         }
         const rootPath = workspaceFolders[0].uri.fsPath;
         const promptMdPath = path.join(rootPath, 'prompt.md');
-        const artifactsPath = path.join(rootPath, 'src', 'Artifacts');
+        const artifactsDirInWorkspace = path.join(rootPath, 'src', 'Artifacts');
+        const artifactsDirInExtension = vscode.Uri.joinPath(this.extensionUri, 'src', 'Artifacts');

         try {
             Services.loggerService.log("Generating Cycle 0 prompt.md file...");

             const artifactFilenameMap: { [key: string]: string } = {
                 'A61': 'A61.
-Template - Master Artifact List.md',
-                'A62': 'A62.
-Template - Project Vision and Goals.md',
-                'A63': 'A63.
-Template - Phase 1 Requirements & Design.md',
-                'A64': 'A64.
-Template - Technical Scaffolding Plan.md',
-                'A65': 'A65.
-Template - Target File Structure.md',
-                'A66': 'A66.
-Template - Initial Scaffolding Deployment Script.md',
-                'A67': 'A67.
-Template - Development and Testing Guide.md',
-                'A68': 'A68.
-Template - Regression Case Studies.md',
-                'A69': 'A69.
-Template - Logging and Debugging Guide.md',
-                'A70': 'A70.
+Template - Master Artifact List.md', 'A62': 'A62.
+Template - Project Vision and Goals.md', 'A63': 'A63.
+Template - Phase 1 Requirements & Design.md', 'A64': 'A64.
+Template - Technical Scaffolding Plan.md', 'A65': 'A65.
+Template - Target File Structure.md', 'A66': 'A66.
+Template - Initial Scaffolding Deployment Script.md', 'A67': 'A67.
+Template - Development and Testing Guide.md', 'A68': 'A68.
+Template - Regression Case Studies.md', 'A69': 'A69.
+Template - Logging and Debugging Guide.md', 'A70': 'A70.
 Template - Feature Plan Example.md'
             };

             let staticContext = '';
             for (const artifactId in artifactFilenameMap) {
                 const filename = artifactFilenameMap[artifactId];
-                const artifactPath = path.join(artifactsPath, filename);
+                const artifactUri = vscode.Uri.joinPath(artifactsDirInExtension, filename);
                 try {
+                    const contentBuffer = await vscode.workspace.fs.readFile(artifactUri);
-                    const content = await fs.readFile(artifactPath, 'utf-8');
+                    const content = Buffer.from(contentBuffer).toString('utf-8');
                     staticContext += `<${filename}>\n${content}\n</${filename}>\n\n`;
                 } catch (e) {
-                    Services.loggerService.warn(`Could not read template artifact: ${artifactPath}`);
+                    Services.loggerService.warn(`Could not read template artifact from extension files: ${artifactUri.fsPath}`);
                 }
             }

             const cycle0Content = `<Cycle 0>
 <Cycle Context>
 Review the user's project scope in M4.
 Your task is to act as a senior project architect and begin establishing the necessary documentation to achieve the user's goals.
 You have been provided with a set of best-practice templates for software engineering documentation as static context.
 Use these examples to guide your output.
 Your first response should be to generate a starter set of artifacts for this new project.
 Begin by creating a Master Artifact List (A0), similar to the provided template, and then create the first few essential planning documents (e.g., Project Vision, High-Level Requirements).
 </Cycle Context>
 <Static Context>
 ${staticContext.trim()}
 </Static Context>